Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Firstly, soak the bread in the milk for 10 minutes, then squeeze it to remove any excess milk and discard the milk.
 Crumble it and place it into a larger bowl.

-- Combine together the bread, with the beef, the garlic, ice water, garlic salt, and the egg yolk, and stir to mix together.
+- Combine together the bread, the beef, the onion, the garlic, ice water, garlic salt, and the egg yolk, and stir to mix together.

 - Form the meat into six individual patties of equivalent size.
+If one wants, one can make smaller ones inside such as sliders.
 Pour the breadcrumbs onto a plate, then roll the patties in the crumbs and flatten them more.

 - Combine together the butter and vegetable oil in a large heavy skillet, such as cast iron, and over medium heat continue until they start foaming.
-Then add in as many hamburger patties as fit, and fry until richly browned on both sides.
+Then add in as many hamburger patties as fit, and fry until richly browned on both sides, flipping as needed (and after the first flip putting cheese on the flipped side if you wish for cheese).
 Following this reduce heat to low, and cover and let cook for 4 to 5 minutes.
 Ensure that they are appropriately cooked inside and do not still contain red juice, and once cooked, serve immediately.
+Most of the time this should be with buns and various toppings.

 © 2018 Ryan Thomas